Ryanor/iot/Portfolio/Lab/Exercise02/Exercise02.md

 - used the example code to print a message on the dislay

-Comination of all programs should result in:
+Combination of all programs should result in:
 - a button press triggers an IFTTT event
-- this event is using the IFTTT webhook using a HTTPS Request
+- this event is using the IFTTT webhook which is pushed via HTTPS Request
 - the response message is printed on the LCD-display